GiovanniSalvi/New_Library/README.md

 * Feature1: Menu-bar provides a fluid navigation through the site.

-* Feature2: Homepage's body a background image an home button and a footer with social media links.
+* Feature2: Homepage's body provides a background hero-image, an home-button  which redirects users to the homepage, a complete list of book titles in the database, both "available" and "sold"(whom thay are supposed to be removed)and a social media links footer.

-* Feature3: Search link leads to search tab input.Typing the title it'll give access to all books in the library.Click button "Sell Book" to purchase the book selected if status is Available.
+* Feature3: Homepage provides any books in the library, wrapped in a box.Click button "Sell" inside the box to purchase the item selected if books status is Available.

-* Feature4: Add_book link leads to form for adding new books to the database inserting all required fields.Clicking Add button will add a new book on the libray database.
+* Feature4: Add_book nav link leads to form for adding new books to the database filling all required fields.Clicking Add button at the bottom page will add a new book title in the libray.

-* Feature5: Remove_book link leads to search tab input.Typing the title it'll give access to all books in the library.Click button "remove" to delete the book selected
+* Feature5: Remove_book link leads to search tab input.Typing the title it'll give access to the book title requested.Click button "remove" to delete the book selected.

-* Feature6: Registration link leads to form for adding new guest to the database inserting all required fields.Clicking Submit button will add a new guest on the libray database.
+* Feature6: Registration link leads to form for adding new users to the database filling all required fields.Clicking Submit button will add a new user on the libray database.

+* Feature7: Homepage provides any books in the library, wrapped in a box.Click button "Edit" inside the box leads user to a form to edit the item.

 ### Features left to implement

 * Implement the app, adding a login functionality for users(Librarians) in the Homepage.

-* Implement the app, adding search tab and input form to search remove or modify users/clients from the library database.
+* Implement the app, adding search tab and input form to search remove or modify users from the library database.

-* Implement the app, adding editable tab and a functionality to modify or edut  books features.

 * Implement the app, adding E-Commerce functionality.